 Wondering where to stay in Barcelona?
 Famous for its architecture, football, tapas, and nightlife, Barcelona is a charming seaside city that’s part of the region of Catalonia in northeast Spain.
 It’s a city where you can admire captivating modernist architecture as easily as you can wander Medieval streets and Gothic Cathedrals or visit the galleries dedicated to some of the world’s greatest artists like Pablo Picasso, Joan Miró, and Antoni Tapies.
 A proud city, be prepared to see the Catalan flag hanging everywhere.
 One of the best ways to enjoy this dynamic way of life is to relax in one of the Plazas with a beer and watch the world go by.

-Where to stay in Barcelona for first time travellers - Contents
+Where to stay in Barcelona [2020 Guide For First Time Visitors] - Contents

 Where to stay in Barcelona